aridhia/fair-api-beta-utilities/README.md

 The FAIR data services support the life cycle of creating and using metadata about research datasets.
 This service manages metadata and data for a dataset.
 Normally, a dataset comprises one or more tables of data.
 In some cases, for example when setting a standard for data, the dataset doesn't have data tables associated with it, just metadata:

-In summary, a dataset entry in the FAIR datas services is defined as:
+In summary, a dataset entry in the FAIR Data Services is defined as:

 - Catalogue (1 x dataset)
 - Dictionary (1 x data table)